-Born in Hampstead London Jay Simon has had an extensive career on stage and screen.
-His first professional job was with the English National Opera, as a soloist in Jonathan Miller's production of 'The Magic Flute' at the age of thirteen.
+Born in Hampstead London UK Jay Simon has had an extensive career on stage and screen.
+His first professional job was with the English National Opera as a soloist in Jonathan Miller's production of 'The Magic Flute' at the age of thirteen.
 Jay went on to study Drama (B.A Hons) at U.C.W Aberystwyth Wales.

 Jay then had the opportunity to travel to Canada to appear as Lysander and Quince in the Edmonton Festival production of 'A Midsummer Night's Dream'.
 He later spent time working with Metis Native Indians in the Spirit Song Theatre Company, where he enjoyed teaching Chief Dan George's grandchildren improvisation.

 Jay then travelled to Dharmsala, India to work with Tibetan actors in Llamo Theatre.

 Returning to the UK Jay landed a role in the musical 'A slice of Saturday Night', Queen's Theatre Hornchurch.
-He is really proud to have worked with the Pimlico Opera Company in their production of 'Guys and Dolls' at at Wormwood Scrubbs Prison as Sky Masterson along with twenty three inmates serving life sentences...Other musicals include ' Boogie Nights' and 'The little shop of horrors' (as The Dentist Orin Scrivello).
+He is really proud to have worked with the Pimlico Opera Company in their production of 'Guys and Dolls' at at Wormwood Scrubbs Prison as (Sky Masterson) along with twenty three inmates serving life sentences...Other musicals include ' Boogie Nights' and 'The little shop of horrors' (as The Dentist Orin Scrivello).